Welcome to the eStudio

 Hours will be expanded as the eStudio continues to develop a community of people who know how to use the equipment and are available to staff the eStudio and open the doors.
 We hope to see you soon!

-About: Skateboarding internet video freak, interested in computer literacy, accessibility, and programming
+About: Skateboarding internet video freak, low-tech hacker, and advocate for computer literacy, accessibility, and programming.
+Interested in movement, digital art, and creative collaboration.

 Major: Individualized Studies with focus in Sign language, computer science, and art